imthenachoman/How-To-Secure-A-Linux-Server/README.md

 ([Table of Contents](#table-of-contents))

-### Pre/Post Installation
+### Pre/Post Installation Requirements

 - If you're opening ports on your router so you can access your server from the outside, disable the port forwarding until your system is up and secured.
 - Unless you're doing everything physically connected to your server, you'll need remote access so be sure SSH works.
-- Be sure to keep your system up-to-date (i.e. `sudo apt update && sudo apt upgrade` on Debian based systems).
+- Keep your system up-to-date (i.e. `sudo apt update && sudo apt upgrade` on Debian based systems).
-- <a name="post-install"></a>At some point, like maybe right after configuring [SSH public/private keys](#ssh-publicprivate-keys), make sure you perform any tasks specific to your setup like:
+- Make sure you perform any tasks specific to your setup like:
-  - configuring network
+  - Configuring network
-  - configuring mount points in `/etc/fstab`
+  - Configuring mount points in `/etc/fstab`
-  - creating the initial user accounts
+  - Creating the initial user accounts
+  - Installing core software you'll want like `man`
-  - etc...
+  - Etc...
 - Your server will need to be able to send e-mails so you can get important security alerts.
-If you're not setting up a mail server check [Configure Gmail as MTA](#ns-configure-gmail-as-mta).
+If you're not setting up a mail server check [Configure Gmail as MTA](#configure-gmail-as-mta).

 ([Table of Contents](#table-of-contents))